How do I enable robots.txt compliance in Lightpanda (CLI flags) for both fetch and serve modes?

 https://demo-browser.lightpanda.io/campfire-commerce/

-If robots.txt disallows that path, Lightpanda will not request it — your script fails fast instead of silently violating the rules.
+• If robots.txt disallows this path, Lightpanda will block the request instead of hitting the page.

 ./lightpanda serve \